tapasthakkar/postman-request-promise-core/README.md

 // 1.
 Load the request library

 // Only use a direct require if you are 100% sure that:
 // - Your project does not use request directly.
-That is without the Promise capabilities by calling require('request').
+That is without the Promise capabilities by calling require('postman-request').
 // - Any of the installed libraries use request.
 // ...because Request's prototype will be patched in step 2.
-/* var request = require('request'); */
+/* var request = require('postman-request'); */

 // Instead use:
 var stealthyRequire = require('stealthy-require');